 PlayUP — The Right to Have an Opinion and Be Heard is the latest incarnation of the Museum of Australian Democracy kid’s space.
-Design Community was engaged to design four interactive elements through which kids can explore how to get their thoughts and voices across.
+Design Community was engaged to design four interactive exhibits through which children can explore communication.

 The space is inviting and varied.
 A voting interactive has three options: Yes, No and Maybe.
 The questions are changed regularly and previous results are tallied and displayed.